 - ECF house style, revised 2016: please format your submission according to these guidelines.

 - Tips on abstract writing from the University of Toronto Press

-- Peer review guidelines.
+- ECF Peer Review Guidelines 2017.
 NOTE: The editors do not send every manuscript to external peer reviewers; for some submissions, the ECF editors provide in-house peer review.